14 Free Crochet Hat Patterns: Crochet Beanie Hats, Crochet Cap Patterns, and More

 As you can see, this stitch is so stunning and works on all sorts of crochet pieces.
 Because of the variation in this stitch, the options to customize are vast.

 How gorgeous are these wrist warmers?
 They would make a lovely gift for your daughters, grandchildren, or friends!
+They can be made in the popular ombre style or with her favorite colors.

 Add a creative and stylish addition to any outfit with boots by making these Catherine cuffs.
 These boot cuffs are easy and fun to make.
+They'll keep you warm while giving your outfit a bit of pizzazz.

 Make any room more festive by making one of these adorable tissue covers in the Catherine wheel stitch.
 As great as this looks, you don't have to use holiday colors and then can keep it out year-round.